stimulsoft/Dashboards.JS/README.md

 // Loading a dashboard template (MRT) into the dashboard object dashboard.loadFile("dashboard1.mrt");

-// Exporting dashboard to PDF
-dashboard.exportDocumentAsync((pdfData) => {
+// Exporting the dashboard to PDF dashboard.exportDocumentAsync((pdfData) => {

 }